openharmony/docs/en/device-dev/subsystems/subsys-dfx-hisysevent-listening.md

     }
     ```

-3. Call the listening API while passing in parameters such as **watcher** and **rules**.
+3. Call the listening API while passing in parameters such as **listener** and **rules**.
 When the service ends, disable event listening.

     ```c++
     HiSysEventWatcher watcher;